emilythestrangee/myDFIR_SOC/Day 26 - Investigate SSH Brute Force Attack.md

 4. **What Activity Occurred After Successful Logins?**:

     - If there were successful logins, investigate subsequent activities.
-    - Look for signs of malicious behavior like downloading scripts, running discovery commands, executing malicious files or perform.
+    - Look for signs of malicious behavior like downloading scripts, running discovery commands, executing malicious files or performing persistence.

-Once investigation is finished we can either close the alert or escalate it depending on our findings.
+    - Once investigation is finished we can either close the alert or escalate it depending on our findings.

 ---